London Paramedic Opportunities.

 the position of Paramedic with London Ambulance.
 Some still work there today.

-The London Ambulance Service (LAS) have recruited APC diploma students to work in the UK.
+The London Ambulance Service (LAS) has in the past recruited APC diploma students to work in the UK as a Paramedic.
 Talks with LAS revealed an opportunity for APC graduates who seek adventure and travel.

 Why?
-Because LAS recognises the excellent training and high-level competence of APC diploma-qualified graduates across a range of clinical disciplines including pharmacology, trauma care and advanced life-support techniques.
+Because LAS recognised the excellent training facilities and high-level competence of APC diploma-qualified graduates across a range of clinical disciplines including pharmacology, trauma care and advanced life-support techniques.

 “As long as applicants can demonstrate clinical knowledge and meet the standards and criteria, we encourage graduates to apply.”

-A future opportunity to live and work in London
+An opportunity to live and work in London.

 About the London Ambulance Service

-LAS is a huge organisation with over 5,000 staff; around 3,500 are frontline paramedic crews based at 70 ambulance stations across London.
-Approximately 500 people manage their two 999 despatch/control rooms and hundreds of support staff provide additional services from locations across the city.
+LAS is a huge organisation, with over 5,000 staff; 3,500+ are front line paramedic crews based out of 70 ambulance stations across metropolitan London.
+Approximately 500 staff manage their two 999 despatch/control rooms and hundreds of support staff provide additional services from locations across the city.

 Emergency health care services are provided free to more than 8.5 million people living in the London area.
 A truly multicultural city in every sense, London’s population comprises of many nationalities and backgrounds who live and work in the metropolitan area, which is around 620 square miles in size (about 990 sq. kilometres).

 The main role of LAS is to respond to emergency 999 calls, delivering urgent medical help to patients who have serious or life-threatening injuries or illnesses.
 Since Coronavirus, the LAS has seen its services in great demand and will continue to do so for some time.

-With around 5,000 calls a day to the dispatch centres, almost 25% are immediately life-threatening (Category A), there’s no such thing as a routine job or a ‘normal’ day working with the London Ambulance Service.
+With around 5,000 emergency calls per days, almost 25% are immediately life-threatening (Category A), there’s no such thing as a routine job or a ‘normal’ day working with the London Ambulance Service.